Marked points on translation surfaces: Introduction

 \bold{Marked points on translation surfaces.} Let $\cM$ be an affine invariant submanifold of a stratum $\cH$ of translation surfaces.
 Let $\cH^{*n}$ denote the set of surfaces in $\cH$ with $n$ distinct marked points, none of which coincide with each other or with zeros of the Abelian differential.
 Let $\pi: \cH^{*n}\to \cH$ be the map that forgets the marked points.

-Define an $n$-point marking over $\cM$ to be an affine invariant submanifold $\cN$ of $\cH^{*n}$ such that $\pi(\cN)$ is equal to a dense subset of $\cM$ (equivalently, $\pi(\cN)$ is equal to $\cM$ minus a finite, possibly empty, union of smaller dimensional affine invariant submanifolds).
+Define an $n$-point marking over $\cM$ to be an affine invariant submanifold $\cN$ of $\cH^{*n}$ such that $\pi(\cN)$ is equal to a dense subset of $\cM$ (equivalently, $\pi(\cN)$ contains $\cM$ minus a finite, possibly empty, union of smaller dimensional affine invariant submanifolds).
 Define an $\cM$-periodic point to be a $1$-point marking over $\cM$ of the same dimension as $\cM$.

 \begin{thm}[Eskin-Filip-Wright] An affine invariant submanifold has infinitely many periodic points if and only if it consists entirely of branched covers of tori. \end{thm}

 Section \ref{SS:EFW} explains why Theorem \ref{T:periodic} is a special case of results in \cite{EFW}.